whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ...and just like that I only stream the data for the video that is also present in the DOM.
 Finally the MJPEG server can properly garbage collect its unused streams!

-Going further, I included some additional conditions to handle even smaller resolutions than `720p` to save even some more resources.
+Going further, I included some additional conditions to handle even smaller resolutions than `720p` to save even more resources.

 ## Conclusion